 Benefits of using an online agent

-- Vendors get a 24/7 service.
 Since the Internet never sleeps, home sellers can manage their own selling process when they want to.
-Many online agents offer a dashboard which acts as their personal agent and means they are a ‘virtual estate agent’.
+Many online ones offer a dashboard which acts as their personal agent and means they are a ‘virtual estate agent’.

 Which online estate agent is best?